Fathers' rights movement: Parental leave

 Pressure from father's rights groups, among others, have in several countries resulted in gender-neutral program(s) eligible for parental leave.
 While historically, maternity benefits were given to mothers based on the physical biology of childbirth, including the need to protect the health and financial well-being of the woman and child, parental leave benefits emphasize gender-neutral child-rearing, the benefits of the participation of fathers in children's care, and redress discrimination against men who wish to be involved with their infants.

-Notable commentators

-Public supporters of the fathers' rights movement and their issues include Live Aid founder Bob Geldof, Irish writer and journalist John Waters and Karen DeCrow, former president of the National Organization for Women.
-Other notable commentators include: